Trisomy 18: Genetics

-Edwards syndrome is a chromosomal abnormality characterized by the presence of an extra copy of genetic material on the 18th chromosome, either in whole (trisomy 18) or in part (such as due to translocations).
+Trisomy 18 is a chromosomal abnormality characterized by the presence of an extra copy of genetic material on the 18th chromosome, either in whole (trisomy 18) or in part (such as due to translocations).
 The additional chromosome usually occurs before conception.
 The effects of the extra copy vary greatly, depending on the extent of the extra copy, genetic history, and chance.
-Edwards syndrome occurs in all human populations, but is more prevalent in female offspring.
+Trisomy 18 occurs in all human populations but is more prevalent in female offspring.

 A typical egg or sperm cell contains individual chromosomes, each of which contributes to the 23 pairs of chromosomes needed to form a normal cell with a typical human karyotype of 46 chromosomes.
 Numerical errors can arise at either of the two meiotic divisions and cause the failure of a chromosome to segregate into the daughter cells (nondisjunction).
 This results in an extra chromosome, making the haploid number 24 rather than 23.
 Fertilization of eggs or insemination by sperm that contain an extra chromosome results in trisomy, or three copies of a chromosome rather than two.

 Trisomy 18 (47,XX,+18) is caused by a meiotic nondisjunction event.
-With nondisjunction, a gamete (i.e., a sperm or egg cell) is produced with an extra copy of chromosome 18; the gamete thus has 24 chromosomes.
-When combined with a normal gamete from the other parent, the embryo has 47 chromosomes, with three copies of chromosome 18.
+In nondisjunction, a pair of chromosomes fails to separate during cell division; thus, a gamete (i.e., a sperm or egg cell) is produced with an extra copy of a chromosome (for a total of 24 chromosomes).
+When combined with a normal gamete from the other parent, the resulting embryo has 47 chromosomes, with three copies of the problematic chromosome (in this case, chromosome 18).
+(Although an embryo could inherit a trisomy from both parents, it is, as a rule, extremely rare, and worse in terms of clinical perspective and prognosis.)

 A small percentage of cases occur when only some of the body's cells have an extra copy of chromosome 18, resulting in a mixed population of cells with a differing number of chromosomes.
-Such cases are sometimes called mosaic Edwards syndrome.
+Such cases are sometimes called mosaic trisomy 18.
 Very rarely, a piece of chromosome 18 becomes attached to another chromosome (translocated) before or after conception.
 Affected individuals have two copies of chromosome 18 plus extra material from chromosome 18 attached to another chromosome.
-With a translocation, a person has a partial trisomy for chromosome 18, and the abnormalities are often less severe than for the typical Edwards syndrome.
+With a translocation, a person has a partial trisomy for chromosome 18, and the abnormalities are often less severe than for the typical trisomy 18.

 Diagnosis

-Ultrasound can increase suspicion for the condition, which can be confirmed by CVS or amniocentesis.
+Ultrasound can increase suspicion of the condition, which can be confirmed by CVS or amniocentesis.

-Levels of PAPP-A, AFP, uE3, free β-hCG, all of which are generally decreased during pregnancy.
+Levels of PAPP-A, AFP, and uE3 are generally decreased during pregnancy, and free beta HCG is elevated.